About Tanya George

-The Normality EP is set to be released later this year, and is crafted solely from improvised vocal looping magic; Tanya elaborates “It was born purely on instinct, expression, and trust in my musical ability as a musician and a singer.”
+The Normality EP is set to be released 30 October 2020, and is crafted solely from improvised vocal looping magic; Tanya elaborates “It was born purely on instinct, expression, and trust in my musical ability as a musician and a singer.”

 Tanya’s fresh, eclectic sound and her thirst and drive for an explosive career has gained her recognition by artist Herbie Hancock, artist/producer Don Was, and many others:

 “Tanya George’s music lures you in swiftly with strong melodic threads and jagged lyrics, it’s easy to get familiar and comfortable, not realising she has sculpted this soundscape entirely with only the human voice, coupled with her savviness with technology, she completely destroys the normal and has you suddenly questioning everything, all the while, bobbing in a sea of syncopated rhythms.”
 Diesel (Mark Lizotte)

 “Like Japanese House but more funky.”
 Pip Rasmussen (TV presenter ABC Me)